ŠKOFJA LOKA

 Škofja means bishop, one can see that in the old, German name, Bischoflack.

 It is a very old town - the first time it was mentioned in writing, was already in the year 973, when Emperor Otto II gave away the town to Bishop Abraham von Freising.
-In 1248 it got market rights and in 1310 it already had become a township.
-In 1511 the town was devastated by a heavy earthquake.
-A major part of it was destroyed.

 It was quickly rebuilt, though, and in that way, in which we still today can see the old part of the town.
 It is said, that Škofja Loka is the best kept medieval town in Slovenia.